-In August 2018, the FASB issued ASU No. 2018-13 (ASU 2018-13).
-ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement, amends the disclosure requirements in ASC 820 by adding, changing, or removing certain disclosures.
+In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement, which amends the disclosure requirements in ASC 820 by adding, changing, or removing certain disclosures.
 ASU 2018-13 is effective for fiscal years beginning after December 15, 2019.
-The Company believes that the adoption of this guidance will not have a material impact on the Company's consolidated financial statements.
+The Company adopted the standard effective January 1, 2020, and such adoption did not have a material impact on the Company's consolidated financial statements.